Stephen Peiper, MD

 - Informatics -- Communication technology

 - Management and Medical Administration

 Dr. Peter McCue, Director Surgical Pathology.
-Full-time staff consists of Brian O’Hara, MD, Jeffrey Baliff, MD, Juan Palazzo, MD, John Farber, MD, Ashley Burkart, MD, Agnenieszka Witkiewicz, MD, Anthony Prestipino, MD, Madalina Tuluc, MD, Ruth Birbe, MD, Joanna Chan, MD, Wei Jiang, MD, and Lea Gordon, MD
+Full-time staff consists of Brian O’Hara, MD, Jeffrey Baliff, MD, Juan Palazzo, MD, John Farber, MD, Anthony Prestipino, MD, Madalina Tuluc, MD, Ruth Birbe, MD, Joanna Chan, MD, Wei Jiang, MD, and Lea Gordon, MD